Girl Gone Gourmet

 • Add some shredded coconut to the oatmeal and pretzels, too.

-• Once the balls are formed, pop them in the freezer for 20 to 30 minutes to firm up.
+• Once the balls are formed, pop them in the freezer or refrigerate them for 20 to 30 minutes to firm up.

 • I like to drizzle or dip the balls in melted chocolate.
 Depending on whether you dip or drizzle the amount of chocolate you will need will vary.
 For drizzling, about 2 ounces of chocolate is plenty.
 For dipping, I double that amount.
 I love to use dark chocolate, but you can use your favorite kind of chocolate.
 All of it works.